TAP-GGC/NinjaTurtles/README.md

 1. Tap Expo, February 29th, Georgia Gwinnett College - To promote IT field and the TAP program to college students.
 2. Atlanta Science Festival, March 23.
 3. Super Saturday Series (S3), April 13, Georgia Gwinnett College - Middle school girls to promote IT and STEM career.
-4. Class Workshops on 4 occasions, to promote IT field to non-IT college students.
+4. Class Workshops on April 5, April 9, April 11, and April 12, to promote IT field to non-IT college students.

 ## Similar Projects
-* Monster Makey.
-If you're interested in another project with the Makey Makey, please check out Monster Makey.
+* If you're interested in another project with the Makey Makey, please check out Monster Makey.

 ## Technology
 This project uses Scratch the Makey Makey.